Home*

 Abiding Missions Social Ministry

-The next collection is Sunday, March 9th.
+Abiding Missions also serves as a warming center – homemade soups and chili are greatly appreciated.
+The easiest way to transport these items is in freezer bags or containers.
+Frozen soup and chili can be placed in the freezer in the fellowship hall.
 Items can be placed in the Narthex marked for Abiding Missions or on the designated cart in the fellowship hall.
-If you are interested in visiting Abiding Missions please see Pastor Paul Poerschke, he visits once a month and attends a neighborhood breakfast while delivering our gifts.
+If you are interested in visiting Abiding Missions, please see Pastor Paul Poerschke.
+He visits once a month and attends a neighborhood breakfast while delivering our gifts.
 If you have any questions, please contact Terri Mostoller.
 Thank you for your continued support.

 “Whoever is kind to the poor lends to the Lord, and he will reward them for what they have done.”
 Proverbs 19:17

-Food Pantry
+Light House Food Pantry

-Thank you for your continued support of the local area food bank.
-All non-perishable food items are appreciated and much needed.
+food items are appreciated and much needed.
 A list of items needed is posted on the bulletin board.
 Food donations can be

 placed in the large blue bin in the hallway outside of the church office.